-- LWD Premises all buildings, parking lots, service yards, lunch rooms, break areas, rest rooms, LWD-owned vehicles, pump stations, and any other sites where employees perform services for LWD regardless of LWD's ownership or control of the property. - 2.
+- LWD Premises all buildings, parking lots, service yards, lunch rooms, break areas, rest rooms, loading docks on property owned and/or controlled by LWD, LWD-owned vehicles, , and any other sites where employees perform services for LWD regardless of LWD's ownership or control of the property. - 2.
 Reasonable Suspicion a suspicion that is based on specific personal observations of an employee's manner, physical movement, disposition, behavior, speech, appearance, breath odor; or by information provided by the employee, another employee, law enforcement or security personnel, or by any other person believed to be reliable, that causes the person making the observations or hearing the information to reasonably believe an employee is under the influence of drugs or alcohol. - 3.
 Under the Influence behavior modified by alcohol or drugs, resulting in substandard or modified job performance; diminished motor reflexes, impairment of coordination, speech, or mental concentration; or conduct that poses a safety hazard to the employee, co-workers, or others.
 A finding that an employee is under that influence can be based upon personal observations, employee statements, witness testimony and/or the results of blood alcohol tests.